TEALSK12/apcsa-public/curriculum/Unit3/Lesson-309.md

 Teacher Prior CS Knowledge
 --------------------------
-- The unary not operator `!` (commonly read as “bang”) is commonly used in logical expressions to negate a boolean value.
+- The not operator `!` (commonly read as “bang”) is commonly used in logical expressions to negate a boolean value.
 The use of not is unique among the logical operators as it takes only one operand.
-Not is analogous to the negative sign (`-`) where a minus before a numeric value or expression represents the negative of the value whereas a not (`!`) before a boolean value represents the opposite truth value: `true` becomes `false` and `false` becomes `true`.
+Not is comparable to the negative sign (`-`) where a minus before a numeric value or expression represents the negative of the value whereas a not (`!`) before a boolean value represents the opposite truth value: `true` becomes `false` and `false` becomes `true`.

 - Programming languages have a default order of evaluating expressions commonly referred to as operator precedence.
 We usually teach students to be explicit in their logical expressions for clarity and to avoid mistakes.
-However, a knowledge of the languages precedence rules is valuable when both reading and debugging code.
+However, a knowledge of the language's precedence rules is valuable when both reading and debugging code.
 See the following for Java’s precedence rules:
   <https://docs.oracle.com/javase/tutorial/java/nutsandbolts/operators.html>.
 In order to grade
   correctly, it is essential to know Java’s order of operations.